neroden/timetable_kit/README.rst

 Development status
 ==================
+Timetable_kit remains under active development.
-This is currently a work in progress but is quite usable to create Amtrak timetables.
+It is quite usable to create Amtrak timetables.

 It has not yet been generalized to create non-Amtrak timetables.

+Interfaces are moderately stable: old spec files should continue to work, mostly.
+New options continue to be added in spec files.
-Interfaces remain in a state of flux as needs are discovered while creating particular timetables.
+Command line options remain in a state of flux.
+The interface will change as needs are discovered while creating particular timetables.

 Directory Structure
 ===================